-For this form you will need the most recent copy of your OSHA 300 log and 300A summary Using these documents, simply plug in the number of recordable injuries and illnesses with total hours worked to find your OSHA incident rate.
+To utilize this form, you will need the most recent copy of your OSHA 300 log and 300A summary.
+Using these documents, simply plug in the number of recordable injuries and illnesses with total hours worked to find your OSHA incident rate.

 Measuring your OSHA incident rate is a great indicator for the performance of safety in your industry.
 Different industries will have different average rates and you can find businesses in your specific sector with the North American Industry Classifications (NAICS) Code search.
 Similarly, smaller companies are more likely to have high or fluctuating incident rates from year to year.

 In addition to the OSHA Recordable Incident Rate formula, companies may find it beneficial to calculate Lost Time Case Rate, Lost Workday Rate, Severity Rate, and the Days Away Restricted or Transferred (DART) Rate.
-Monitoring this data over time can be one of the most effective tools for improving your safety performance.
+Monitoring this data over time can be one of the most effective tools for improving safety for your workers.

 Lean & Safety Infographics: View all